MRLintern/MRLintern/README.md

 - 🌱 I’m currently working on:

     - **OpenFoam & Ansys**: Developing knowledge in the Essential Topics.
-    - **Navier-Stokes 2D Channel Flow Solver**: Refactoring the code for Parallel Programming with OpenMP or MPI.
+    - **Navier-Stokes 2D Channel Flow Solver**: Refactoring code for Parallel Programming with OpenMP or MPI.